 What happens if I miss a dose?

-Since Nucynta is taken as needed, you may not be on a dosing schedule.
-If you are taking the medication regularly, take the missed dose as soon as you remember.
+Since Nucynta is used for pain, you are not likely to miss a dose.
+If you do miss a dose, take the medicine as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.

 What happens if I overdose?

-What should I avoid while taking Nucynta?
+What should I avoid?

 This medication may impair your thinking or reactions.
 Avoid driving or operating machinery until you know how Nucynta will affect you.
-Do not drink alcohol while you are using Nucynta.
-Dangerous side effects or death can occur when alcohol is combined with Nucynta.
-Check your food and medicine labels to be sure these products do not contain alcohol.
+Dizziness or severe drowsiness can cause falls or other accidents.

 Nucynta side effects

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 weak or shallow breathing, weak pulse, slow heartbeat;

-confusion, problems with speech or balance; or
+severe drowsiness or dizziness, confusion, problems with speech or balance;

-Less serious Nucynta side effects may include:
+Common Nucynta side effects may include:

-mild nausea or vomiting;
+mild drowsiness or dizziness.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.